victron/zbackup/README.md

 lrwxrwxrwx 1 root root 10 гру 27 19:07 ebf6c572-c553-11e1-8897-5c260a0e9ee6 -> ../../sdc1
 lrwxrwxrwx 1 root root 10 гру 27 19:07 fa11924d-c553-11e1-8897-5c260a0e9ee6 -> ../../sdc2
 ```
+  - truecrypt - Does you secure your USB disk via truecrypt or not.

 ###### For example:
 ```
 [USB device]